A Father's Day Tribute to a very special Tesla Dad

 "Well, I guess I can't just build only one in my garage... it looks like we'll have to start a business here," he told me.
 And so, in 2013, EVANNEX was born.

 Wait, a father-son business?
 Could something like this work?
 Could Tesla grow into anything beyond a niche automaker?
 I didn't blink an eye — I took the plunge.
 My father rarely gets anything wrong.
 Rumor has it, according to my Grandmother, he got one wrong on his entire SAT test.
 Later, he got a PHD in mechanical engineering — graduating (ahem) summa cum laude.

 Above: Roger charging his new Model Y (Image: EVANNEX)

 So, sure enough, my Dad was right.
 Tesla took off.
 A few years later, we recruited my brother Mike.
 He moved his whole family from Los Angeles and also took the plunge.
 Let's do it, we thought, a business built around the mission of Tesla.
 Risky?
 Sure.
 But, Tesla was gaining traction.
 And we, as a family, were in this together...

 Looking back, it's been a wild ride.
 My father is, needless to say, the heart and soul of our business.
 And our lives.
 We can't thank him enough for this amazing adventure.

 Above: Roger (middle) and his two sons Mike and Matt (Image: EVANNEX)

 Now, we all drive a Tesla.
-My Mom drives her Model X to the office so she can help out too.
-We think it's wonderful to build a family business.
-And it's pretty cool to be involved in a larger Tesla family that's growing, every day, all over the world.
+So does my wife.
+And my Mom even ferries her Model X to the office so she can help out too!
+We think it's wonderful to work hard and build a family business.
+In addition, it's pretty cool to be involved in a much larger Tesla family that's growing, every day, all over the world.